andreiaugustin/meminfo/README.md

 ## How to use

 The library is designed to be exported through an API object.
-Use `$root.$modes.$getapiobject(cLibraryName)` to obtain a new object reference of the APIs this library exports.
+Use `$root.$modes.$getapiobject('meminfo')` to obtain a new object reference of the APIs this library exports.

 ## Available APIs